UMANGTEK/Verilog-Projects/I2C_TMP_final/README.md

 An ILA core is instantiated for debugging internal signals such as state transitions, bit counters, and SDA/SCL behavior.

-## 🧪 To Do / Improvements

-- Add error handling for NACK cases.
-- Modularize into a bus-accessible peripheral.
-- Add configurable slave/register address.
-- Testbench automation.

 ## 🧰 Requirements

 - Xilinx Vivado (for ILA support)